-Additionally, depending on how you partition your data across your replicas, any given replica may only need to cache part of your data, decreasing cache misses and reducing I/O on the client.
+Additionally, depending on the portion of your data that you read on a given replica, that replica may need to cache part of your data, decreasing cache misses and reducing I/O on the replica.

 • Improve transactional commit performance

 In order to commit a transaction and achieve a transactional durability guarantee, the commit must be made durable.
 That is, the commit must be written to disk (usually, but not always, synchronously) before the application's thread of control can continue operations.